Qqwy/elixir-rational/README.md

 Rationals are constructed using `numerator <|> denomerator` (or, if you don't like the infix operator, using `Ratio.new(numerator, denomerator)`)

-Notice that Rationals are automaically simplified, and coerced to integers whenever possible.
+Notice that Rationals are automatically simplified, and coerced to integers whenever possible.

       iex> use Ratio
       nil